Mikel Scicluna: Personal life

 He was the son of Vincenzo Scicluna and Maria (née Catania) who were married in Mosta, Malta, on 27 August 1927.
 He was named after his paternal grandfather Michele Scicluna.
 In retirement, he lived in Pittsburgh, Pennsylvania.
 He also worked as a driver for the New York Times.
 He had a wife, Gloria, and one son.
-Scicluna died March 20, 2010, from pancreatic cancer.
+Scicluna died on March 20, 2010, from pancreatic cancer.